ExtendedXmlSerializer/home/README.md

 Then, you must register your TestClassConfig class.
 See point configuration.

 ## Deserialize old version of xml
+In standard XMLSerializer you can't deserialize XML in case you change model.
+In ExtendedXMLSerializer you can create migrator for each class separately.
+E.g.: If you have big class, that uses small class and this small class will be changed you can create migrator only for this small class.
+You don't have to modify whole big XML.
+Now I will show you a simple example:

 If you had a class:
 ```C#
     public class TestClass